p-ranav/tabulate/README.md

 ## Inheritance Model in Table Formatting

-Formatting in `tabulate` follows a simple inheritance model:
+Formatting in `tabulate` follows this simple inheritance model.
 When rendering each cell:
 * Apply cell formatting if specified
 * If no cell formatting is specified, apply its parent row formatting
 * If no row formatting is specified, apply its parent table formatting